|L. v. Beethoven||Fidelio||Marzellina|

-In 2018/19, Rebecca Nelsen will return to the Malmö Opera as Violetta in a new Olivier Py production of La traviata, as well as making her house debut at the Opéra de Monte-Carlo with Konstanze in Mozart's Die Entführung aus dem Serail.
-The season begins with three roles at the Vienna Volksoper: Pamina in Die Zauberflöte, Adele in Die Fledermaus, and Lauretta in Gianni Schicchi.
-In February 2019 she sings the role of Clara in a concert performance of Gershwin's Porgy and Bess and in June 2019 she appears as Eurydice in the revival of Offenbach's Orpheus in the Underworld, both at the Vienna Volksoper.
+In 2018/19, the American soprano returned to the Malmö Opera as Violetta in a new Olivier Py production of La traviata, as well as making her house debut at the Opéra de Monte-Carlo with Konstanze in Mozart's Die Entführung aus dem Serail.
+The season began with three roles at the Vienna Volksoper: Pamina in Die Zauberflöte, Adele in Die Fledermaus, and Lauretta in Gianni Schicchi.
+In February 2019 she sang the role of Clara in a concert performance of Gershwin's Porgy and Bess and in June 2019 she appeared as Eurydice in the revival of Offenbach's Orpheus in the Underworld, both at the Vienna Volksoper.

 After her June 2016 Perm Opera house debut as Violetta in a La traviata conducted by Teodor Currentzis and staged by Robert Wilson, Rebecca began the 2016/17 season with performances of the same role at the Vienna Volksoper.
 In November 2016 she debuted with Malmö Opera, where she starred as Susanna in a new production of Mozart's Le nozze di Figaro directed by Peter Stein.
 Appearances at the Vienna Volksoper during this season included her role debut as Rosina in The Barber of Seville, Annina Giró in a new production of Vivaldi - Die fünfte Jahreszeit, Pamina in Die Zauberflöte, Adele in Die Fledermaus, and Laura in Der Bettelstudent.
 She also appeared at the Vienna Musikverein as the soprano soloist in performances of Beethoven's 9th Symphony with the Tonkünstler Orchestra.